Mamata2507/gtas/README.md

-# for instalation using docker compose(after installing docker compose)
+# For instalation by using docker compose(after installing docker compose)

 **run the following command:**